-Becoming an Emergency Medical Technician (EMT) is one of the fastest and most cost‐effective ways to join the emergency medical services field.
-In as little as 6 weeks and for as little as $1,000, you can gain the essential skills and credentials needed for a fulfilling career as a first responder.
+Becoming an Emergency Medical Technician (EMT) is one of the fastest and most direct paths into the emergency medical services field.
+This guide provides a clear, updated roadmap, outlining how you can gain the necessary credentials for a fulfilling career as a first responder.
+With training programs as short as 15 days and a median national salary of $46,350, becoming an EMT is an accessible and rewarding goal.

 Key Points